thomas-fossati/llt/diary.md

 Liar gets -27.5% throughput (honest gets a 18.85% boost as a consequence)

+### Summary

+A throughput seeking flow that marks itself inconsistently is heavily penalised due to the increase in packet loss (basically, QCI 7's delay and packet drop budgets are not compatible with the dynamics of a buffer hungry TCP flow).
-Note that aggregate throughput decreases, but because there is no incentive for the liar to lie, this is not a real problem.
+The aggregate throughput decreases, but because non-honest markers have no incentives, this is not a real problem.